HewlettPackard/ilo-rest-api-docs/source/includes/_ilo5_exampleuse.md

 that can be used as targets for iSCSI boot configuration.
 To confirm which NIC device each string corresponds to, it is recommended to cross-reference two other resources:

-* A resource of type `HpBiosMapping` can be found through a `Mappings` link in the BIOS current configurations resource.
+* A resource of type `HpeBiosMapping` can be found through a `Mappings` link in the BIOS current configurations resource.
 Within its `BiosPciSettingsMappings` property is an array of mappings between BIOS-specific device strings (such as the `NIC` source string) and a `CorrelatableID` string that can be used to refer to the same device in non-BIOS contexts.
-* A collection of `HpServerPciDevices` may be found through a PCIDevices link in the `ComputerSystem` resource.
-The specific PCI device corresponding to the NIC instance can be found by searching for the `CorrelatableID` that will usually match a `UEFIDevicePath.` Once the `HpServerPciDevice` resource is found, you have access to all the human-readable properties useful for describing a NIC source.
+* A collection of `HpeServerPciDevices` may be found through a PCIDevices link in the `ComputerSystem` resource.
+The specific PCI device corresponding to the NIC instance can be found by searching for the `CorrelatableID` that will usually match a `UEFIDevicePath.` Once the `HpeServerPciDevice` resource is found, you have access to all the human-readable properties useful for describing a NIC source.

-Changing the `iSCSIBootSources` and `iSCSIInitiatorName` settings can be done through `PATCH` operations, very similar to how `HpBios` settings are changed.
+Changing the `iSCSISources` and `iSCSIInitiatorName` settings can be done through `PATCH` operations, very similar to how `HpeBios` settings are changed.
 However, whereas all BIOS settings are located in a single flat object, iSCSI settings are nested into arrays and sub-objects.
 When doing a `PATCH` operation, use empty objects (`{}`) in place of those boot source objects that you do not want to alter.